 ‘No. She wasn’t taking Lefebvre’s shilling, not officially, not directly, possibly she was doing dirty work for him.’

-‘Unless her legit work has lots of perks and she declares the perks as income, remains a good girl and keeps their taxman happy, I’d not go the tax route on this.’
+‘Unless her legit work has lots of perks and she does not declare the perks as income, as long as she remains a good girl and keeps the taxman happy, I’d not go the tax route on this.’

 Janine spoke.
 ‘If she’s able to get this time off to do these things, sometimes for six months or more, then her day job is piecemeal, or else freelance.’

 There was a long pause.
-Haas ran his stubby fingers through his hair and asked, ‘And that’s it?
-No photo, no eye witness -‘
+Haas ran stubby fingers through his hair and asked, ‘And that’s it?
+No photo, no eye witnesses …’

-‘There are photos all right, three we thought might be legit but they’re of different women.
+‘Oh there are photos all right,’ said Glendinning, ‘three we thought might be legit but they’re of different women.
 They’re here.’
 She extracted the prints and handed them across.

 Haas studied them.
-‘Why do you think them legit?’
+‘Why do you not think them legit?’

 ‘All right, let’s all three of us meet here again Tuesday next, same time.’

-He was annoyed at Melissa.
-For someone who’d been educated at Woodburn Hall, Melissa had chosen a man below her but that was OK in one way because Miles was making money hand over fist – back then in computer things, now as a bloody farmer.
-Fine by him but his daughter, the ultimate fashionista?
-Miles must have known that wouldn’t wash with Melissa.
+And he was annoyed at Melissa.
+For someone who’d been educated at Woodburn Hall, Melissa had chosen a man below her but that was OK in one way because Miles was making money hand over fist back then in computer things, now as a bloody farmer.
+Fine by Frank but with his daughter, the ultimate fashionista?
+Miles must have known that wouldn’t wash with the apple of his eye.

-He suspected Miles had wanted shut of Melissa – well, she was a right little pain for sure but he hadn’t asked for a divorce, neither had Melissa.
-His darling daughter seemed perfectly happy at home with Laura and him.
+He suspected Miles had wanted shut of Melissa – she was a right little pain for sure but he hadn’t asked for a divorce, neither had she.
+Darling daughter seemed perfectly happy at home with Laura and him.

-Chloe – fair-haired, curvacious, a cutie in her early-30s – why didn’t Miles just go for it, start proceedings?
-Melissa wasn’t to know this either but there wasn’t a lot left in that fund of hers, there’d been certain … difficulties.
+The girl Chloe – fair-haired, curvacious cutie in her early-30s – why didn’t Miles just go for that, start proceedings?
+Melissa wasn’t to know this but there wasn’t a lot left in that fund of hers, there’d been certain … difficulties.
+Expenses.

 Frank stared ahead, deep in thought.
 Daughter or no daughter, Melissa was getting in the way now.

 Glendinning turned to Janine, once Haas had left.
-‘Describe her more fully than you did just now, more than you’ve done before for me.’
+‘Describe her more fully than just now, more than you’ve done before.’

-‘You’d understand a lot of this is guesswork on my part, that’s why I haven’t offered it.
+‘You understand a lot of this is guesswork on my part, Paul, that’s why I haven’t offered it.
 Why would people trust Emma?
-Because she’s nondescript and serious, with strong ethics, quite vulnerable – a criminal sees her as easy prey.
-She’s a good manager, the type you’d employ, she takes on the work and never complains, she makes some errors but not enough, she’s generally forgiven – she comes over well.
+Because she’s nondescript and serious, with strong business ethics, maybe not personal ethics, relationships, quite vulnerable – a criminal sees her as easy prey.
+Good manager, the type you’d employ, takes on the work, never complains, makes some errors but not enough, she’s generally forgiven.
+Only works for men.’

 ‘What’s the longest she’s been on any of these … projects?’